The three dimensional stochastic Zakharov system: Well-posedness up to the maximal existence time

 The H\"older continuity of the noise in Lemma \ref{Lem-bc-HolderCont} also yields that there exists $\wt C'(\kappa,T)$ such that

 Combining the above two estimates and the definition of $W^*_{\sigma_n}$ in \eqref{W*sigman-def}, we infer

 If~\eqref{W*sigman-ve*} holds, we thus get the uniform lower bound

 Since~\eqref{taun-ve*} also gives such a lower bound for the extension time $\tau_{n+1}$, we conclude that $\sigma_{n+1}$ reaches $T$ after finitely many steps, i.e., $\sigma_N = T$ for some $N$ large enough.
-Consequently, we have the contradiction $\tau^*< T =\sigma_N<\tau^*$, which proves~\eqref{blowup-alter}.
+Consequently, we have the contradiction $\tau^*< T =\sigma_N<\tau^*$, which proves~\eqref{uv-infty-tau*}, as claimed.

+In order to prove \eqref{blowup-alter}, we have to replace the limit superior in~\eqref{uv-infty-tau*} by the limit.
+To that purpose take any sequence $\wt \sigma_n$ tending to $\tau^*$ and satisfying